graze/dal/README.md

 We're using this in-house to move our application towards a more manageable data mapper layer rather than our current active record implementation.
 This will be our interface into persistence across our PHP applications for the foreseeable future.
-Wel will continue to use our active record implementation underneith DAL until we decide to remove it completely, at which point DAL will stay put.
+We will continue to use our active record implementation underneath DAL until we decide to remove it completely, at which point DAL will stay put.

 The main interface of DAL mimics the API of Doctrine ORM, with similarly named